kwiatks/climate-change-setup-oxford/README.md

 ## 1. MUST DO : Get an IBM ID

 Go to http://ibm.biz/cloud-account and fill in the form using your Oxford University email address ending in **ox.ac.uk** and a password of your choice.
-You will need to verify your account through the email your receive in your Inbox.
-An IBM Cloud account would have been provisioned for you.
+YAn IBM Cloud account will then be automatically provisioned for you.
+You will need to verify your account through the email you receive in your Inbox.

-Once you have confirmed that an IBM ID has been created, login to the https://cloud.ibm.com/login with it - you will use this account later.
+Login to the https://cloud.ibm.com/login - you will use this account later.

 ## 2. MUST DO : Register your IBM ID to get access to PAIRS GUI